GMBog/Recursive-Models/README.md

 Structural Equation Models (SEM)

-Bash scripts to run SEM in Blupf90 software
+Bash scripts to run Structural Equation models or Recursive models using BLUPF90 software.

 To compile results in a single file when all your jobs are done: